As the Fed plans to 'raise and hold,' new projections may show the cost

 By Howard Schneider

-WASHINGTON, Dec 2 (Reuters) - U.S. Federal Reserve officials have signaled plans for a half-point interest rate hike at their meeting this month, and while that would be a step down from recent rate increases, new projections issued then could show a policy rate headed toward levels last seen on the eve of the 2007 financial crisis.
+WASHINGTON, Dec 2 (Reuters) - New U.S. Federal Reserve projections, issued later this month alongside an expected half-point interest rate increase, could show the central bank's target rate headed toward levels last seen on the eve of the 2007 financial crisis, and will also reveal policymakers' best guess of the fallout that will have for a so-far resilient job market.

-Moreover, in an outlook that could lean against market expectations for rate cuts by the end of next year, the 19 U.S. central bankers' new forecasts may well show the federal funds rate remaining at that elevated level at least through 2023.
+A stronger-than-expected U.S. employment report for November showed firms added 263,000 workers, with hourly wages rising at a 5.1% annual rate and the size of the labor force itself shrinking - all signs of a job market both tight and speeding ahead even as the Fed hopes it will begin to cool.

+Coupled with an only modest decline in inflation so far, new projections from the Fed's 19 policymakers are likely to show rates continuing to rise and to remain elevated through 2023, countering current market expectations for rate cuts by the end of next year.

-The rate-setting Federal Open Market Committee meets on Dec.
-13-14, capping a volatile year that saw the central bank respond to the fastest outbreak of inflation since the 1980s with the fastest increase in interest rates since then to try to offset it.
-That aggressive response sent a shock through the financial system that at one stage erased nearly $12 trillion of U.S. stock market value and more recently pushed home mortgages rates to 7% for a population used to cheap money.
+The meeting will cap a volatile year that saw the central bank respond to the fastest outbreak of inflation since the 1980s with the fastest increase in interest rates since then to offset it.
+The aggressive response sent a shock through the financial system that at one stage erased nearly $12 trillion of U.S. stock market value and more recently pushed home mortgages rates to 7% for a population used to cheap money.

+It was a potentially inconvenient outcomefor a Fed chair who wants to keep financial conditions tight and keep public expectations firmly focused on the inflation battle.

 But Powell has also been blunt about the tradeoff.
-Even if the central bank starts moving in half-point or quarter-point steps, the policy rate is heading higher towards a still-undefined "appropriately restrictive" stopping point, and officials intend to leave it there "for some time."
+Even if the central bank starts moving in half-point or quarter-point steps in coming months, the policy rate is heading higher towards a still-undefined "appropriately restrictive" stopping point, and officials intend to leave it there "for some time."

 INFLATION 'MUCH TOO HIGH'

-Powell in a lengthy conversation at the Brookings Institution this week sketched out what may indeed be a lengthy transition for the Fed and the U.S. economy to a world of only slowly receding inflation, high interest rates, and potentially chronic worker shortages.
+In a lengthy conversation at the Brookings Institution this week Powell sketched out what may be a long transition for the U.S. to a world of only slowly receding inflation, high interest rates, and potentially chronic worker shortages.

 To lower the pace of price increases, he said it was clear that energy needed to be sapped from a job market where the demand for workers remains far beyond the number of people ready to take jobs - an imbalance lodged in U.S. demographics and immigration policy, and amplified by the pandemic.